krlu/AutoJson/README.md

 # Auto-JSON
 Analyzes your Java/Scala object at runtime and serializes/deserializes to/from JSON.

+Advantages over google GSON and Jackson Object Mapper:
+- Handles mixtures of Scala and Java objects by differentiating between language annotations
-Handles deserialization for Interface Types by preserving implementing classes in the JSON serialization.
+- Handles deserialization for Interface Types by preserving implementing classes labels in the JSON serialization.
+- Lightweight, only relies on the Json4s dependency

+Upcoming features:
+- Support for `Map` type  objects in both Scala and Java
+- Support for Scala Case classes

 ## Java Example
 Consider the `ConstructionSite` Java class and its associated objects